Menu

 Try it Yourself »

-Since JavaScript arrays do not have a max() method, you can apply the Math.max() method instead.
+JavaScript Arrays do not have a max() method, but you can simulate it with the apply method.

 Example